ResearchComputing/Documentation/docs/software/uv.md

 `venv` is the standard tool in Python for creating lightweight, isolated environments.
 Each environment created with venv has its own directory with a Python interpreter and a separate set of installed packages.
 This helps avoid conflicts between different projects or dependencies.

-UV builds on top of `venv`, offering a faster and more user-friendly experience, especially for managing packages and Python versions.
+`uv` builds on top of `venv`, offering a faster and more user-friendly experience, especially for managing packages and Python versions.

 ```